Meet our inspirational team…

 We strive to make a difference and support people across policing.

-• Mo Boyle, Chair Comms & Events and Executive Committee
+• Mo Boyle, SWDF Admin Coordinator, Chair Comms & Events

-Mo has over 30 years in policing and still loves fresh challenges and learning new skills.
-She is passionate about innovation and inclusion, and using new technology to celebrate, engage and inspire people.
-If you’re up for trying something new, #DareTo join Mo & the fabulous team in Comms & Events.
+Mo has more than 34 years in policing and still loves fresh challenges and recently took on the SWDF Admin Coordinator role.
+Mo is passionate about innovation and inclusion, and using new technology to celebrate, engage and inspire people.
+If you’re up for trying something new, join Mo & the fabulous team in Comms & Events.

 • Joanne McEwan, Executive Committee

-Joanne began her policing career in 2000 with then Fife Constabulary and has performed a range of policing roles including response and community policing, public protection, major investigations, event command and corporate functions.
+Joanne began her policing career in 2000 in Fife Constabulary and has performed a range of policing roles including response and community policing, public protection, major investigations, event command and corporate functions.
 She is passionate about policing, partnership working and service to communities.
-Joanne is Chair of the Women of Colour in Policing Sub Committee.
-Established in 2023 the Committee seeks to collaborate with internal and external partners, diversity staff associations and allies to explore the complex space of intersectionality and to enhance the visibility, voice, representation and experience of women of colour in policing.
+Joanne was formerly our Deputy Chair and she helped establish and was the first Chair of the Women of Colour in Policing Sub Committee.

 • Kirsten McLatchie, Executive Committee

-Kirsten McLatchie is the Specialisms point of contact having previously chaired the "Inclusion in Specialisms" committee from it's inception to conclusion, working on addressing under-representation within specialist roles and striving for equity of opportunity.
-Kirsten represents the SWDF on the tactical HeForShe working group and is also an active member of the Health and Wellness sub-committee championing menopause and neurodivergence awareness and inclusion.
-Kirsten would love to hear about any thoughts or experiences you have in these areas.
+Kirsten McLatchie is the Specialisms point of contact having previously chaired the "Inclusion in Specialisms" committee.
+Kirsten represents the SWDF on the tactical HeForShe working group.
+Kirsten champions menopause and neurodivergence awareness and inclusion and she would love to hear about any thoughts or experiences you have in these areas.

 • Sophie Marshall, Executive Committee